 Spiritual Emphasis Days

 While academic and extra-curricular achievements are considered important at RCA, we believe that all levels of personal growth should be pursued, including spiritual growth.
 Reflecting this value is a two- to three-day in-house conference, where students, staff, and often many parents and friends of the school gather together to worship and learn.
 Speakers are usually guest ministers, and the High School worship team provides worship.
-Spiritual Emphasis Days usually happen in the fall but are often also occur in the spring due to their yearly success.
+Spiritual Emphasis Days usually happen in the fall but may also occur in the spring due to their yearly success.